December graduate tips

-Most universities have some sort of Alumni associations.
-Many of these alumni are older and in the market place.
+Most universities have some sort of Alumni association.
+Many of these alumni are older and in the marketplace.
 Become a member, attend events, and network.
 Many of these events will be professional events with topics in different industries, and others might be social events, such as getting together to cheer on your favorite college team.

 For those friends that have been out since May, start by reaching out to them, and seeing if their companies or organizations have any openings.
 They may also be able to recommend other companies that they may have interviewed with when they were on the hunt.
 Attend networking events in your industry, and make friends with others there.
 Don’t be afraid to introduce yourself to new people, and ask them questions about what they do.

-No we don’t mean start a new Instagram account without the party pictures (though we don’t recommend posting those publicly while on the job hunt).
-Create or update your LinkedIn account, and start connecting with any one you have done internships for, met or have a second or third degree of a connection with.
+No, we don’t mean start a new Instagram account without the party pictures (though we don’t recommend posting those publicly while on the job hunt).
+Create or update your LinkedIn account, and start connecting with anyone you have done internships for, met or have a second or third-degree connection with.
 Many organizations will post job opportunities on LinkedIn, and you can automatically see who you may know there, or who has a connection to someone there.
 Use that to introduce yourself to someone in the company through messaging on LinkedIn.